 There are direct and indirect benefits from the stormwater program.
 Not everyone receives a direct benefit at their doorstep.
-The fee does not guarantee a direct service to your property but represents a collective effort to resolving issues and problems across the town through a reasonable and timely process.
+The fee does not guarantee a direct service to your property but represents a collective effort to resolving issues and problems across the Town through a reasonable and timely process.
 We all receive an indirect benefit from the storm drain systems that provide safe roadways, protect our homes, and protect the environment.

 No storm drains or flooding problems on your street?
 Bet your home has impervious surfaces such as the roof and the driveway that increase the amount of stormwater runoff and decrease the amount of natural environment that is available to absorb stormwater!
-Perhaps you travel to nearby shopping centers, walk on sidewalks or use bike lanes - these amenities also remove natural areas that collected and filtered stormwater.
+Perhaps you travel to nearby shopping centers, walk on sidewalks or use bike lanes - these amenities also remove natural areas that once collected and filtered stormwater.
 The development of land creates stormwater runoff that needs to be managed.

-The loss of these natural areas area to impervious surfaces means that storm water is not absorbed quickly enough in to the ground by the remaining areas.
+The loss of these natural areas to impervious surfaces means that stormwater is not absorbed quickly enough in to the ground by the remaining areas.
 The increased amount of water flows above ground until it can be collected.
 This water needs to go somewhere and the systems that take it away need to be maintained.
 Every resident and business contributes to stormwater runoff because of the development of our property and the roads and businesses that we need and use in our everyday activities.
 Everyone may contribute pollution to the system as well, either from our homes and businesses or as we travel around the Town.

-The Clean Water act of the 1970’s, requires that the Town implement programs to help improve water quality in our surrounding waterways.
+The Clean Water Act of the 1970’s, requires that the Town implement programs to help improve water quality in our surrounding waterways.
 Funding will be required to implement new programs and conduct pollution reduction and protection activities.
 Much of the pollutants found locally are associated with our everyday activities.
 As we develop the area around us, we create more pollution and we stress our natural environment.
 These problems will be addressed and managed through a long-term program.
 Please visit our water quality pages for additional information!